packetcatcha-blip/icy-flower-c586/sellersco-worker/SALES-PORTAL-IMPLEMENTATION-GUIDE.md

 - **Context**: Pre-load vendor database + objections + verticals
 - **Queries**:
   - "What's the best alternative to Fortinet for healthcare?"
-  - "How do we position Nexum EDR against Crowdstrike?"
+  - "How do we position Company EDR against Crowdstrike?"
   - "Generate an RFP response for SASE evaluation"
   - "What's our win rate vs Palo Alto in financial services?"
-  - "Show me the ROI calculation for replacing Check Point with Nexum"
+  - "Show me the ROI calculation for replacing Check Point with Company"

 - **Implementation**: Use Workers AI (Llama 2) with custom system prompt:
   ```
-  You are a Nexum sales assistant.
+  You are a Sellersco sales assistant.
 You have deep knowledge of:
-  - 102 Nexum partner solutions (Palo Alto, Crowdstrike, F5, Infoblox, Zscaler, etc.)
+  - 102 Sellersco partner solutions (Palo Alto, Crowdstrike, F5, Infoblox, Zscaler, etc.)
   - Customer verticals (Healthcare, Finance, Manufacturing, Government, Retail, Education)
   - 50 common objections and their rebuttals
   - Gartner positioning for SASE, EDR, NDR, SIEM, Cloud Security

   Your job is to:
-  1. Help sales reps position Nexum solutions
+  1. Help sales reps position company solutions
   2. Provide objection-handling scripts
   3. Generate ROI/TCO calculations
   4. Create competitive positioning documents